Hiking & Walking Trails in the British Virgin islands

 Gorda Peak – This moderate/easy trail is accessible from the top of the highest peak from the road and will require transport to get there.
 There are 2 trails of which one is short (about 800ft) and the other climbs steadily to the peak where a treehouse platform awaits you for 360° spectacular views of most of the surrounding islands.
 The trail starts well-groomed but steep and then evens out with more of a footpath to the top.
 This trail takes about 25 min one way.
 The views are rewarding and worth the effort.

 Note: Comfortable hiking shoes are suggested but not required.

 Leverick Bay – Here is an opportunity to walk/run up a fairly steep paved road for as far as you like.
 The higher you go the better the view.
 This road will also take you to Hog Heaven – a bar/restaurant on the side of the road with great food and views of Mosquito Island, Necker Island, Prickly Pear, and Eustatia Island as well as the famous Bitter End Yacht Club.

 Note: This is more of a steep walk/run up a road than a casual stroll.
 For those just looking for a quick look and stop at the top, an open-air taxi is suggested.

 Bitter End Yacht Club (BEYC) – This famous yacht club offers casual walks along beautiful pathways and also has a path that will take you to Biras Creek Resort not far away via a mangrove trail.
-From the dinghy dock, just follow the stone path to the right until you get to the mangroves until you reach the unpaved road where you can either turn left to go all the way to the beach or turn right and explore more of this resort where another trail leads you to the top of the hill on the right.
+From the dinghy dock, just follow the stone path to the right until you get to the mangroves and reach the unpaved road where you can either turn left to go all the way to the beach.
+If you turn right and explore more of this resort where another trail leads you to the top of the hill on the right.